 Module names and structure may be subject to change.

-In this module, the student has the opportunity to explore specific composition and arrangement techniques when working in a wide range of genres.
-Not only will this allow them to more fully understand the mechanics of songwriting, but it will also provide a heightened ability when working within their own personal style.
+In this module the student will have the opportunity to explore specific composition and arrangement techniques when working in a wide range of genres.
+This will enable them to more fully understand the process and mechanics of songwriting, while also informing the development of their own songwriting style.

-Dave is a multi-instrumentalist, songwriter and producer.
-He’s a founding member of the Irish band Bell…
+Dave teaches Songwriting at BIMM Institute Dublin.
+He is a multi-instrumentalist, songwriter and producer.
+He’s a…

-Max is a songwriter, pianist and singer.
-He began studying piano at the age of nine…
+Max teaches Songwriting at BIMM Institute Dublin.
+He is a songwriter, pianist and singer.
+He began…

-As a singer, songwriter, producer and arranger with Republic of Loose, Mick has had three Top…
+Mick teaches Songwriting at BIMM Institute Dublin.
+As a singer, songwriter, producer and arranger with Republic…

-Ollie is a self-taught multi-instrumentalist and songwriter who began playing and writing at the age of…
+Ollie teaches Songwriting at BIMM Institute Dublin.
+He is a self-taught multi-instrumentalist and songwriter who began…

-Paul Gilgunn is a composer and musician working across avant-garde classical, improvised, and underground music.
-He…
+Paul Gilgunn teaches Songwriting at BIMM Institute Dublin.
+He is a composer and musician working across…

 For any questions regarding our courses or if you’d like more information on how to apply to BIMM Institute, please contact our Admissions Team on +353 1 5133 666 or email [email protected].